 If you hold crypto, and if I were a betting man, I would bet that you are likely holding your crypto in one of two places.
 It’s either on the exchange where you bought it (naughty!) or, if you’re someone who likes security, maybe you’ve transferred it to a wallet.
 Hopefully, a cold storage hardware wallet for ultimate safety.

 Whether your crypto is on an exchange or in a wallet, unless it is an asset that can be staked from a wallet, chances are it is just sitting there like a lemon collecting dust.

 Here is where you argue against me calling your precious Bitcoin a lemon, scoff, and ask sarcastically if lemons increase in value by hundreds of percent per year, and yeah, fair enough, you got me there.
 But aside from long-term capital appreciation, let’s be honest and say that most of us just sit there and watch the price of our favourite crypto assets bounce up and down day to day like a kid who ate too much sugar on a trampoline.
 Though it doesn’t need to be that way, there are ways that you can put that crypto to work while still holding out in hopes of gains in the future.

 BlockFi allows you to do just that.
-It’s a crypto wealth management platform, offering users the chance to earn interest on their crypto holdings, take out loans in USD using their crypto as collateral, and to trade different cryptocurrencies.
-It’s also an institutional lender, offering loans in cryptocurrencies, stablecoins and USD to companies and organisations looking to monetise their assets.
+It’s a centralised financial (CeFi) crypto platform that gives users the chance to earn interest on their crypto holdings, take out loans in USD using their crypto as collateral, spend using the BlockFi Bitcoin cashback credit card, and trade different cryptocurrencies.
+It’s also an institutional lender, offering loans in cryptocurrencies, stablecoins and USD to companies and organisations needing financial services.